ESSEX COUNTY STANDARD U's REPORTER SIMON SPURGEON DELIVERS HIS THOUGHTS ON Colchester United IN HIS WEEKLY COLUMN:

 While hard-core fans still come along just like they did at Layer Road, it’s fair to say that the floating support hasn’t embraced the new home in the way that the club had hoped.

-More than 80,000 people signed a petition to pressure Colchester Council in making the move possible, but few of those are coming through the turnstiles.
+More than 80,000 people signed a petition to pressure Colchester Council in making the move possible, but few of those are coming through

-I think I’ve seen complaints about everything from stewarding and the price of tickets to the wrong colour urinal cakes being used in the concourse toilets as people moan about the the stadium and the matchday experience.
+I think I’ve seen complaints about everything from stewarding and the price of tickets to the wrong colour urinal cakes being used in the concourse toilets as people moan about the the stadium and

 There’ll always be things to moan about – it’s the way of the modern world.